MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7320.md

 # Warehouse Adjustment Bin (report)

-The *Warehouse Adjustment Bin* report shows the remaining quantities that are stored in the adjustment bin itself.
+The **Warehouse Adjustment Bin** report shows the remaining quantities in the adjustment bin.

-This report is meant only for an advanced warehouse.
+This report is meant only for advanced warehouses.

 Typically, the adjustment bin should be empty.
-There are two reasons for it to contain quantities.
-When it's the result of physical counting process, or if quantities are removed or added to the warehouse.
+There are two reasons for it to contain a quantity:

+* When it's the result of physical counting process.
+* When quantities are removed or added to the warehouse.

 ## Use cases